 Spit tobacco and chew don’t help either – many people don’t realize these substances are also harmful to their bodies and can impact performance.

 We also know it can be wrenching to quit cold turkey, and stop-smoking aids (such as nicotine gum and patches) can be costly.

-But the Province of B.C. has created an initiative to make sure more help is at hand, which began Sept.
-30, 2011, and Special Olympics BC wants to support any of the members of the SOBC family looking to get the assistance they need.
+The Province of B.C. has created an initiative to make sure more help is at hand, which began Sept.
+30, 2011.
+Special Olympics BC wants to support any of the members of the SOBC family looking to get the assistance they need.

 British Columbians now have the choice of either nicotine gum or patches to help quit tobacco with a free supply for up to 12 weeks or obtaining coverage of prescribed smoking-cessation drugs through PharmaCare.

 We would like to encourage members of the Special Olympics BC community to take advantage of these affordable quitting tools, and the help we are offering.
 We want to support SOBC athletes, coaches and volunteers who have been looking for ways to quit – there’s no reason not to Quit Now!

 And SOBC – Campbell River athlete David Marsters who won big with Quit Now